EuroPython/epcon/README.md

 $ docker-compose up
 ```

+You should be able to access the local instance of the website at http://localhost:8888.

 You can access the admin pages using the `admin` username.
 You can login to the public pages using either `alice@europython.eu` or `bob@europython.eu`.
 All users' passwords are `europython`.

 ## Debugging with VS Code